18 November, 2019

 Figure 1.
 Component property sheet

-From here, a power map can either be created manually or uploaded from a .csv file.
+From here, a power map can be uploaded from a .csv file.
 The power map discretizes the component surface into a uniform map throughout which power values are specified.
 There is no limit to the number of power maps which can be added for a given simulation.
 For this example, a high-power and low-power map are considered.
 The high-power case has a 0.2W power input for each cell within the die.
 Once the component temperature reaches 40 °C, the power throttles to 0.025 watts per cell until the temperature has reduced to 30 °C.

 Figure 2.
 Component Multiple Power Map Editor: high-powered map